lsst-dm/dax_data_generator/container/README.md

 Configuration files for generating a particular dataset should be added to the git repository in their own config subdirectory. 'dax_data_generator/config/fakedb' contains all the configuration information for 'fakedb' which is used for basic testing.
-There will be 'dax_data_generator/config/kpm50a' for kpm50 tests.
+There will be 'dax_data_generator/config/kpm50' for kpm50 tests.
+Please note the directory name ('fakedb' here) is passed to the startup script.

 It will probably be desirable to hold on to some configurations for regression testing.

-*TODO*: add wrapper scripts to run other services, tests, etc. inside the container.
-Look inside the above shown sample wrapper script for further details and requirements for these scripts.